 Czech Christmas smells like „purpura“ – a lovely, homey, herbal, spice-like scent typical for this season.
 If you’re asking what purpura is, I say that’s a pretty good question.
 Even some Czechs don’t know what this fragrance consists of.
 Czech purpura is a blend of herbs and spices, barks, needles and natural essences resembling mess or sawdust.
 Once we have a package of purpura at home we need to start to make it smell.
 How?
 It needs to be heated up!

 We take a piece of tinfoil and place a handful of purpura on it.
 Then we put it on the stove, heat it up and let it smoulder for a bit.
 When the scent is intense enough and you still don´t see flames, just take a walk around your apartment and spread the Christmas fragrance all over.
 We love it!
 Forget about artificial air fresheners.
 Czech purpura is sold at every Christmas market, in flower shops or hobby markets.
-And it costs only 1,5 Euro.
+And it only cost 1,5 Euro.

 5. BETTER CASH FLOW WITH CARP SCALES

-This is a well-kept secret of all Czechs, hidden among coins in their wallet.
+This is a well-kept secret of all Czechs, hidden among coins in their wallets.
 Old Czech tradition says that if you keep carp scales in a wallet, you will have enough money for the whole next year.
 A couple of scales are wrapped in a tissue and placed under the plates at the festive Christmas dinner.
 Once we find them, we put them in our wallets right away.